Planning a revision session? Use our study places near me map to find libraries, community study rooms, and late-night spots.

 Phagocytes (neutrophils, macrophages): Engulf and digest pathogens through phagocytosis.
 Macrophages also function as antigen-presenting cells (APCs), linking innate and adaptive immunity.

-Dendritic cells: Highly efficient APCs that migrate to lymph nodes to activate T cells.
+Dendritic cells: Highly efficient APCs that migrate to lymph nodes to activate naive T cells, forming the bridge between innate and adaptive immunity.

 2.3 Pattern recognition